Graylog2/graylog2-images/docker/README.md

 $ docker run -t -p 9000:9000 -p 12201:12201 -v /graylog/data:/var/opt/graylog/data -v /graylog/logs:/var/log/graylog graylog2/allinone
 ```

+Please keep in mind that there are configuration options which are bound to the Graylog server node-id.
+E.g. inputs will not start when
+loaded from another Graylog instance.
+The best way is to stop and start the same container to make sure all configurations work like
+expected.
+A new container on old configuration data can produce problems.

 Other volumes to persist:

 | Path | Description |